Meet Shaula and Lesath, Scorpion’s Stinger stars

 Science of Shaula and Lesath

 Shaula, also known as Lambda Scorpii, is a triple system.
-The largest star, which has a blue-white color, is about nine times the sun’s diameter and has 14 times the sun’s mass.
+The largest star, which has a blue-white color, is about nine times the sun’s diameter in size and has 14 times the sun’s mass.
 It is a Beta Cephei variable star, a class of stars characterized by rapid but small variations in brightness.
 There’s another blue-white star in that system.
-It is almost five times sun’s diameter and has over 10 times the sun’s mass.
+Its diameter is almost five times that of the sun and it has over 10 times the sun’s mass.
 The third object in the system is what’s known as a pre-main sequence star, an object that has enough mass from the surrounding dust and gas to become a star.
-But it has not started nuclear fusion at its core, which would define it as a star.
+But it has not yet started nuclear fusion at its core, which would define it as a star.

 The Milky Way runs through the stinger